 From my perspective, I like the compromise of occasionally doming the moss dish with a glass cloche for times when I want to show off, errr, I mean show case, then removing the glass during off hours.
 This way, I have all the drama a terrarium provides, but with little maintenance and worry wondering if my mosses will thrive.

-David’s recommended picks to use in terrariums or indoor containers.
+Moss And Stone Garden’s recommended picks to use in terrariums or indoor containers.